 Set a World Record

-You could be the next famous record-breaking family.
+This summer break, you could be the next famous record-breaking family.
 Maybe you could make the world’s biggest cupcake or blow a record number of bubbles.
-Even if you don’t set a record, you’ll have fun trying.
+Even if you don’t set a record, you’ll have enjoy your summer days and have fun trying.

 Make Giant Board Games to Play Outside